We support search all kinds of Rust docs blaze-fastly. Those docs including:

 If you prefer to search attribute exclusively, prefix a # (pound sign) before the keyword to narrow the result.

 Search top 20K crates

 We build top 20K crates index (near 50K in total on crates.io) once a day to help you search crates instantly.
-You can prefix an ! (exclamation mark) before the keyword to search docs.rs exclusively, prefix one more ! (double exclamation mark) to open crates.io page, prefix !!! (triple exclamation mark) to open crate's repository (See Open repository quickly).
+You can prefix an ! (exclamation mark) before the keyword to search docs.rs exclusively, prefix one more ! (double exclamation marks) to open crates.io page, prefix !!! (triple exclamation marks) to open crate's repository (See Open repository quickly).

 Search compiler error code

 You can search all of Rust book chapters too!
 The result will show the title of the related page, parent chapter, and grandparent chapter.
 Don't forget the % is the prefix to perform the book searching.

 > (right angle bracket) is also a great prefix to help you search Cargo Clippy lints exclusively.